Nyandwi/deep-computer-vision/README.md

-# Deep Learning for Computer Vision
+# Deep Learning for Computer Vision Package

 Visual data(such as images, video) are everywhere.
 Rougly, millions of images and videos are generated everyday.
 For instance, everyday, 95 million photos and 720.000 hours of videos are uploaded on Instagram and YouTube respectively.
 Computer Vision equipes us with different ways to process and understand such massive datasets in different areas of applications such as self-driving cars, medicine, streaming websites, etc...